Home Pew News People Services Events Music

 The Font

-Our font is octagonal, eight being symbolical of regeneration and new creation, with baptismal symbols of Agnus Dei, IHS and the Ark and the carved text “Suffer little children to come unto me and forbid them not” (Luke 18:16).
+Located by the main door in accordance with the tradition of associating baptism with entrance into the church, our font is octagonal, with baptismal symbols of Agnus Dei, IHS and the Ark and the carved text “Suffer little children to come unto me and forbid them not” (Luke 18:16).
 The coloured design painted on the font cover in 1937 was a gift from F H Wood, Churchwarden 1932-1946.

 The wrought iron candle holder in which the Pascal Candle burns was given in memory of Annie Grace Parsons, a milliner who lived in the village, and her sister Caroline.